fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 **pytest** fixtures work in a very similar way to FastAPI dependencies, but have some minor differences:

-* In pytest fixtures we need to add a decorator of `@pytest.fixture()` on top.
+* In pytest fixtures, we need to add a decorator of `@pytest.fixture()` on top.
 * To use a pytest fixture in a function, we have to declare the parameter with the **exact same name**.
 In FastAPI we have to **explicitly use `Depends()`** with the actual function inside it.

 But apart from the way we declare them and how we tell the framework that we want to have them in the function, they **work in a very similar way**.

-Now we create lot's of tests, and re-use that same fixture in all of them, saving us that **boilerplate code**.
+Now we create lot's of tests and re-use that same fixture in all of them, saving us that **boilerplate code**.

 **pytest** will make sure to run them right before (and finish them right after) each test function.
 So, each test function will actually have its own database, engine, and session.